Skip to content

 -- Helper function

-CREATE FUNCTION current_user_pk() RETURNS INTEGER AS $$
+CREATE FUNCTION current_user_pk() RETURNS BIGINT AS $$

 BEGIN

-RETURN current_setting('app.current_user_pk')::INTEGER;
+RETURN current_setting('app.current_user_pk')::BIGINT;

 END;